MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/sysadmin/archive-sales-orders.md

 Over time, your company will probably generate and store a large volume of sales orders and sales order lines.
 Although these records aren't required for day-to-day operations, they may still be needed for purposes such as historical reporting, auditing, machine learning, and so on.
 Keeping a large volume of historical sales orders and lines in your day-to-day working environment not only results in increased storage costs, but also impacts system performance and usability.

-To solve these issues, you can use the archival framework for finance and operations apps to implement rules-based archiving of historical sales orders and order lines.
+To solve these issues, you can use the archive solution for finance and operations apps to implement rules-based archiving of historical sales orders and order lines.
 During archiving, the system starts by moving records from the sales orders headers database table (`SalesTable`) and the related sales order lines table (`SalesLine`) to the `SalesTableHistory` and `SalesLineHistory` tables, respectively.
 Administrators and other users can then view and validate the archived sales order records.

 ## Prerequisites

 To use this feature, your system must meet the following requirements:

 - You must be running Microsoft Dynamics 365 Supply Chain Management 10.0.34 or later.
 - The data archive micro-service must be installed on your system from Lifecycle Services (LCS).
-See also [Set up record archiving](archive-setup.md).
+See also [Set up the archive solution](archive-setup.md).
 - The following features must be turned on in [feature management](../../fin-ops/get-started/feature-management/feature-management-overview.md).
-See also [Set up record archiving](archive-setup.md).
+See also [Set up the archive solution](archive-setup.md).
     - *(Preview) Archive*
     - *(Preview) Archive sales orders to history tables*
     - *(Preview) Archive sales orders to history tables using archive service*